n8n-io/n8n-docs/docs/integrations/builtin/trigger-nodes/n8n-nodes-base.sendinbluetrigger.md

 ---
-title: Sendinblue trigger
+title: Brevo trigger
-description: Documentation for the Sendinblue trigger node in n8n, a workflow automation platform.
+description: Documentation for the Brevo trigger node in n8n, a workflow automation platform.
 Includes details of operations and configuration, and links to examples and credentials information.
 ---

-# Sendinblue trigger
+# Brevo trigger

-Sendinblue is a digital marketing platform to help users grow their business.
+Brevo is a digital marketing platform to help users grow their business.

 !!! note "Credentials"
-    You can find authentication information for this node [here](/integrations/builtin/credentials/sendinblue/).
+    You can find authentication information for this node [here](/integrations/builtin/credentials/brevo/).